 Because if you took just a quick glance at this photo you would miss the magnitude of the transformation.

 You have to see the other before photo too.

-The original floorplan had the powder room directly across from the master bedroom, which was inconvenient to the rest of the house and awkward.
-I wanted to just simply flip the space.
+The original floorplan from the Parc Clematis Showflat brochure had the powder room directly across from the master bedroom.
+I later decided I want to simply flip the space.
 But, the biggest obstacle to this being a simple transition was the main air conditioning return vent located right next to the closet.